Accurate financial appraisal of your scheme is vital to ensure best outcome whilst meeting local housing needs.

 Figure 1: Stock Profiler showing 517 example Housing for Older People units filtered by 3 variables

 An additional benefit of this analysis is visibility of hidden problems.
 For example, a property with low repairs visits may be considered a good property that does not give any problems.
-However the lack of Repairs Team visits may mask property issues when a resident does not want to bother the Provider and the property falls into disrepair.
+However the lack of Repairs Team visits may mask property issues when a resident does not want to bother the HA and the property falls into disrepair.
 It may be more costly to replace faulty components than service or repair the components in the long run.

 The data sets available on your property portfolio are wide and varied, from internal system generated property data, to commercial data sets, to publicly published data sets.
 The skill is in processing that data so it is meaningful to the person who receives it and turns it into information to KNOW your stock.
 A clear understanding the priorities of your organisation will allow the most meaningful data to be selected and into insights to improve the financial and social value for your organisation.